PrinzJuliano/Linux-Image-Display/README.md

 You need to uncomment your display configuration (and comment the bottom one out) and config your pin setup!

-If you need some pictures to test with here is my gif repo: [PJOG.de Gif Repo](https://gif.pjog.de)
+If you need some pictures to test with here is my gif repo: [My Free and Open Gif Repo](https://prinzjuliano.github.io/)